haoningwu3639/SpatialScore/README.md

 # SpatialScore: Towards Unified Evaluation for Multimodal Spatial Understanding
 This repository contains the official PyTorch implementation of SpatialScore: https://arxiv.org/abs/2505.17012/.

-We have open-sourced our VGBench, SpaitalScore, SpatialScore-Hard, inference code, and expect to gradually open-source the left of them within 1-2 weeks!
+We have open-sourced our VGBench, SpaitalScore, SpatialScore-Hard, inference code, and expect to gradually open-source the rest of them within 1-2 weeks!
 Please stay tuned!
 Feel free to reach out for discussions!

 <div align="center">
    <img src="./assets/dataset.png">
 </div>

-Current Leaderborad (We will update it regularly, and you are welcome to test your models on SpatialScore!):
+Current Leaderboard (We will update it regularly, and you are welcome to test your models on SpatialScore!):

 <div align="center">
    <img src="./assets/SpatialScore.png">